 This is where your Certificate of Authority becomes significant; it lets the bank know that even though the company was formed in Delaware, it is legally registered to operate in your home state as well.

-In summary, often clients will contact a specific bank directly for their requirements.
+In summary, often clients will contact a specific bank directly before opening a Delaware Corporation or LLC bank account.
 If the bank needs any documents from the Secretary of State of Delaware, we would be happy to assist in the retrieval of these documents.

 While we cannot assist you with opening a U.S. bank account, we are here to help in any other way we can.
 If you have any questions about forming your Delaware LLC, please give us a call at 800-345-2677.
 Our friendly customer service representatives are ready to assist.

 *Disclaimer*: Harvard Business Services, Inc. is neither a law firm nor an accounting firm and, even in cases where the author is an attorney, or a tax professional, nothing in this article constitutes legal or tax advice.
 This article provides general commentary on, and analysis of, the subject addressed.
 We strongly advise that you consult an attorney or tax professional to receive legal or tax guidance tailored to your specific circumstances.
 Any action taken or not taken based on this article is at your own risk.
 If an article cites or provides a link to third-party sources or websites, Harvard Business Services, Inc. is not responsible for and makes no representations regarding such source’s content or accuracy.
 Opinions expressed in this article do not necessarily reflect those of Harvard Business Services, Inc.

 There are 28 comments left for Business Bank Accounts for Delaware CompaniesGEORGE ARSENOV said: Wednesday, August 28, 2019